This antique piece is a master class in clever construction.

 - Stampings: None

-- Maker and age estimate: Unknown; late 18th to early 19th century?
+- Maker and age estimate: Unknown; late 18th to mid 19th century?

 - Source: FrenchAntiquity (Etsy)

 I have a persistent fondness for daubières and as my collection has matured I am drawn more and more to unusual ones like this, a style I’ve heard called a “high-top” due to the lid’s raised rim.
-This lid is designed for an earlier era when a daubière was nestled into the warm coals of a hearth (or, later, an oven) and the raised rim of the lid created a shallow basin for piling up more coals (or even heating up wine to be added to the sauce over its long braise).
+This lid is designed for an earlier era when a daubière was nestled into the warm coals of a hearth (or, later, an oven) and the raised rim of the lid created a shallow basin for piling up more coals.
 I consider this high-top lid style to be the ur-daubière, so to speak, echoed in the slightly indented lids of later box-shaped daubières.
 (A purist would point out that a true early daubière would have iron feet to lift it just above the ashy floor of the hearth so it would not crush the coals beneath.
 The purists are never satisfied.)

 But I digress.